Z3Prover/z3/README.md

 ## How to run it

 The following is the full command line.
-Below you can find the meaning of each argument.
+Below, you can find the meaning of each argument.

 `./z3 -tr:instance -tr:causality -tr:dummy -tr:triggers -tr:bindings <file.smt2>`

-The trace is dumped in a file called `.z3-trace`.
-You can find the trace file in your working directory.
+The resulting trace is dumped in a file called `.z3-trace`, you can find the trace file in your working directory.
 Below, we list all the options we support.
 Each option is going to enable/disable the logging of extra information in the trace file.

 * (mandatory) `-tr:instance` logs the instantiation of quantifiers in the trace.
   (e.g. ### 0x2d70a38, quantifier-QID, Father: #100).